Isibhaks/Jennifer-Okoeguale/README.md

 ## Job Description:
 - Utilised SQL to query large datasets from the company’s database, extracting critical insights on client details, which contributed to improving company growth.

-- Integrated datasets by creating new data entries, and database management enabling the identification of top customers across multiple applications, leading to improved customer targeting and service delivery.
+- Integrated datasets by creating new data entries, and database management enabling identifying top customers across multiple applications, leading to improved customer targeting and service delivery.

 - Employed Power Query in Excel to clean and organise datasets, ensuring data clarity for accurate analysis.